great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 import TabItem from '@theme/TabItem';
 import Congratulations from '../guides/connecting_to_your_data/components/congratulations.md'

-Great Expectations works well with many types of [Google Cloud Platform](https://cloud.google.com/gcp) (GCP) workflows.
-This guide will help you integrate Great Expectations with GCP using our recommended workflow.
+This guide will help you integrate Great Expectations (GE) with [Google Cloud Platform](https://cloud.google.com/gcp) (GCP) using our recommended workflow.

 <Prerequisites>